openaire/guidelines-literature-repositories/docs/application_profile.rst

   The use of the property is recommended

 Optional (O)
-  It is not important whether the property is used or not
+  It is not important whether the property is used or not, but if used it may provide complementary information about the resource

 This documentation uses the following namespace abbreviation: